South Sudan

 U.S. Litigation: D.V.D. v.
 Department of Homeland Security

-Security and humanitarian conditions in South Sudan remain dire.
+Security and humanitarian conditions in South Sudan are dire.
 The U.S. State Department cautions against travel to South Sudan due to crime, kidnapping, and armed conflict.
 Years of failed peace agreements have left South Sudan mired in violence between government and opposition forces.
 In 2024, the rupture of a critical oil pipeline in neighboring Sudan triggered a fiscal crisis, cutting state revenue by nearly two-thirds.
 International monitors describe ongoing political violence, corruption, and widespread human rights abuses, underscoring the dangers to individuals transferred there.
-South Sudan has a history of serious abuses against individuals held in police and military custody.
+South Sudan also has a history of serious abuses against individuals held in police and military custody.